Prentis Building and DeRoy Auditorium Complex: History

 In August 1955, Wayne State University hired architect Minoru Yamasaki to design the McGregor Memorial Conference Center.
 The commission came after Yamasaki's long convalescence and subsequent trip to Japan, and was his first opportunity to put into practice his re-envisionment of architecture.
 In 1957, Wayne State hired Yamasaki's firm to develop a master plan for the University's urban campus.

 Both the McGregor Center and the campus master plan were completed in 1958.
 The McGregor Center opened to immediate accolades from architectural magazines who called it "delightful" and "refreshing," and from the American Institute of Architects who awarded Yamasaki a First Honor Award for the design.
 The building solidified Yamasaki's reputation as a masterful International Style architect.

 Yamasaki's campus master plan called for closing off streets to auto traffic and constructing a campus around pedestrian courts.
 Although the entirety of Yamasaki's vision was never realized, he did design a total of four buildings on the campus: the aforementioned McGregor Memorial Conference Center in 1957-58, the College of Education Building in 1960, and the two buildings in this complex, the Prentis Building and adjoining Helen L. DeRoy Auditorium, in 1962-1964.

 Yamasaki began work on both the Prentis Building and the DeRoy Auditorium in the late 1950s.
 The buildings were to be located directly across from the Main Branch of the Detroit Public Library, on a site that was then an open mall, known as the War Memorial Mall.
 The mall had been only recently completed (in late 1956).
 Part of the mall, on which the Helen L. DeRoy Auditorium now sits, had been occupied by the childhood home of Michigan governor G. Mennen Williams.

 Meyer and Anna Prentis Building

 The Meyer and Anna Prentis Building was constructed to meet the needs of Wayne State's growing Business School.
 The school had been organized in 1946 with 459 undergraduates.
 By 1964, that number had grown to over 1400 undergraduates and 429 graduate students, with 55 faculty members.

 Groundbreaking on the structure occurred on August 1, 1962, and the new home for the business school opened on January 28, 1964.
 The $2.3 million construction cost for the new building was supported through the philanthropy of Federick Meyer Stuart (Stennett) and Anna Mae Prentis (McDonald).
 A year-and-a-half after the opening, the building was rededicated as the Meyer and Anna Prentis Building.
-The building was used as the home of the Business School from its opening until the school relocated to a new location by Little Ceasar's Arena in 2018.
+The building was used as the home of the Business School from its opening until the school relocated to a new location by Little Caesars Arena in 2018.